 The Hatchling Period

 An orm hatchling, while small relative to adult ormer, is still pretty large, averaging around 3 feet in length from snout to tail and weighing in at over 30 pounds.
 Like with drekir ormer hatchlings are pale, bald, with a large egg tooth that is used to break through their large, leather shelled egg.
 Ormer infants are far less independent than drekir offspring and require a similar amount of attention to that of a human child.
+A hatchling is often a hatchling for an extended period of time compared to a drek, with the hatchling period encompassing the first 10 years of an orms life.
+They are known to grow and develop far more slowly than human or drekir children.

 The Youngling Period

 The youngling period for ormer is a very long prepubescent period that an orm will live through between the ages of 10-30 years of age generally, this is a period marked by gradual but steady physical and cognitive growth.
 Ormer particularly are mentally able to hyper specialize in their tasks and, therefore it is common for ormer to become masters of various crafts during this period.
+Ormer are strange like that.
+This is also when an orms color and fur fully grow in as well as breed specific traits such as horns, spines, and specialized tails begin to grow in as well.
+This is also when an orms molars begin to grow in, though the egg tooth will remain up until they become adolescents.

 The Adolescent Period